 Otherwise, nearby Redding is a larger city located 50 minutes from Lassen where Airbnbs are even cheaper.
-Check out Redding Airbnbs here.
+Check out Redding vacation rentals here.

 Things to do in Lassen

 There are so many things to do in Lassen and nearby Redding.
 My favorite activities in Lassen Volcanic National Park are to explore Bumpass Hell, a hydrothermal area with many geothermal features, relax at Manzanita Lake, and hike Cinder Cone, a strenuous hike gaining 700 feet of elevation in half a mile, yet very rewarding with amazing views.

 My number one tip is be weary of the elements at the park.
 Fires are known to be prevalent so consult the National Park Service website for updated information.